 Bruce’s Beach | City of Manhattan Beach, California

-Stop by the Justice for Bruce’s Beach Juneteenth Celebration, Saturday, June 19, 12 noon to 3 pm for cultural live bands and spoken word from the founder of JFBB Kavon Ward and more at Bruce’s Beach park site at Highland Avenue between Twenty-sixth and Twenty-seventh streets.
+Stop by the Justice for Bruce’s Beach Juneteenth Celebration, Saturday, June 19, 12 noon to 3 pm for cultural live bands and and more at Bruce’s Beach park site at Highland Avenue between Twenty-sixth and Twenty-seventh streets in the City of Manhattan Beach.

 Arellano, Gustavo.
 “Before Juneteenth was widely known, here’s how Angelenos celebrated emancipation.”
 Los Angeles Times, June 19, 2020.